 Head to Whiteface Mountain for downhill skiing and the chance to skate on the actual 1980 Olympic Speed Skating Oval!
 For something more low-key, enjoy the spectacular view from the eight-passenger Cloudsplitter Gondola.
 The gondola carries from you from the Main Base Lodge to the observation deck at the peak of Little Whiteface Mountain.
 From there, you’ll be able to see the forest, the surrounding mountains, Lake Champlain, and the village of Lake Placid.

 Just next to the museum, strap on skates and glide around Dr. Martin Luther King, Jr. Memorial Park.
 It’s only $5 for adults, $2 for kids ages 17 and under, and $14 for families.
-A one-hour drive south of the city brings you to Swain Resort where you can rent ski and snowboarding equipment and take lessons for any level of skill.
+A one-hour drive south of the city brings you to Swain Resort where you can rent ski and snowboarding equipment and take lessons no matter your skill level.
 Another winter sports option is Bristol Mountain, where you can ski where members of the US and international freestyle aerial ski teams train.
 Hilton Garden Inn Rochester Downtown is a perfect place to post up thanks to its clean, elegant rooms, and heated indoor pool!

 Manhattan is arguably one of the most enchanting places on earth during the holiday season.
 The city folk are in bright spirits, the window displays are amazing, and there are so many memorable experiences waiting for you.
 Skyline Hotel will put you close to everything at reasonable rates and has an amazing indoor pool with a view.

-You know you have to go ice skating at Rockefeller Center.
+You know you have to go ice skating at Rockefeller Center (pictured).
 There is just nothing like looking up at that big festive tree and the surrounding buildings, all glowing with lights.
 The lines can be long but the waiting area is heated.
 Head up to the Bronx for the unmissable annual Train Show at the New York Botanical Garden.
-It is an absolute delight to see more than 175 mini models of iconic New York buildings such as the Brooklyn Bridge, Yankee Stadium, the Statue of Liberty, and, brand new this year, One World Trade Center.
+It is an absolute delight to see more than 175 mini models of iconic New York buildings such as the Brooklyn Bridge, Yankee Stadium, the Statue of Liberty, and One World Trade Center.
 There are also plenty of programs for families, including a family film series, play trains, and sing-along performances.

 The city is also the ideal place to find perfect gifts and stocking stuffers thanks to charming and cozy winter villages and holiday markets.
 Bryant Park Holiday Market has its own full-size skating rink and Christmas tree.
 You’ll find artisan crafts, tasty treats, and hundreds of souvenirs to choose from.
 Check out the slightly smaller Union Square Holiday Market, which keeps growing larger!
-This year you’ll find new sections, including a warming station, an Urbanspace Provisions section for gourmet eats, and a Little Brooklyn.
-Speaking of, Brooklyn is getting its very own holiday market, Winter Fest, that will debut this year at the Brooklyn Museum.
-Besides things to shop for and taste, there’ll be daily events and things to do, like rides, a scavenger hunt, visits with Santa, and more.
+This year you’ll find a warming station and lounge, a Kids' Art Studio, and a Little Brooklyn.

 Credit: Suffolk County Vanderbilt Museum